 In my experience, it’s always a good idea to discuss your concerns and thoughts with your elderly parents.
 It’s important to have a conversation with them about WHAT the problem(s) might be with washing or showering.

-You may discover that the bathroom is excessively cold (particularly during cold weather months) or that they are experiencing difficulty using the fixtures or maybe they are having trouble holding the bar of soap or the shampoo bottle, etc.
+You may discover that the bathroom is excessively cold (particularly during cold weather months), or the water temperature is difficult to adjust.
+Maybe they are experiencing difficulty using the fixtures or they could be having trouble holding bar soaps or the shampoo bottle, etc.

 There are numerous little factors that your parent(s) could be dealing with that are making it difficult for them to wash themselves.